RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 a set of `-n {namespace}` parameters, where each `{namespace}` is a specific namespace of interest on your cluster.

-Any image not prefixed by a repository domain name (e.g., "gcr.io") will pull from the default repository for the Kubernetes cluster (i.e., DockerHub).
+Any image not prefixed by a registry domain name (e.g., "gcr.io") will pull from the default registry for the Kubernetes cluster (i.e., DockerHub).

 To specifically determine the pull source for the Redis Enterprise Operator itself, run the following command: simple filter: